LivePersonInc/knowledge-center-archive/pages/documents/Contact-Center-Management/Messaging-Operations/configuring-response-times-for-messaging-conversations.md

 The ability to set different response times for different skills gives brands greater control over messaging queue prioritization, as well as enabling them to offer a better service to consumers by providing a more accurate response time (SLA).

-For example, the “Loan request_”_ skill’s default response time may be 1 hour while the _”Lost credit card”_ skill’s default response time could be 5 minutes since it requires a prompt response.
+For example, the _“Loan request”_ skill’s default response time may be 1 hour while the _”Lost credit card”_ skill’s default response time could be 5 minutes since it requires a prompt response.

 When an agent transfers a conversation to a different skill, its response time is recalculated based on the configuration of its new skill.